Swordtail Fish – People often start keeping aquarium at home or their office for peace of mind and to adore these beautiful fishes.

 - dried bread

 The products should be pre-chopped, and the mixture should be scalded in boiling water.
-Feed the fish should be no more than twice a day.
-In the morning they can be given dry food and in the evening vegetable.
+You should not feed this fish more than twice a day.
+In the morning they can be given dry food and in the evening you can give some vegetables.

 If there is a need for a vacation, the owner may well leave the swordtail fish without food for 1-2 weeks.
-Although they can last so long, it is advisable to place more algae in the aquarium for them.
+Although they can last even longer, it is advised to place more algae in the aquarium for them.

 During the absence of the host, the fish can eat fouling formed on the leaves of the bushes and the walls of the tank.
 If there are small snails in the aquarium, the swordtail fish can shake them out of the shells and eat them.